 Rates arrears are expected to continue.
-Historically this issue predominately related to the Far North district, where there are significant portions of Māori freehold land.
+This issue predominately relates to the Far North district, where there are significant portions of Māori freehold land.
 Over the past three years, the Far North has collected about 87% of our rates compared with 93% in Kaipara and 96% in Whangārei.
-With the Te Ture Whenua Māori bill taking effect from 2021/22 a large portion of the uncollectable rates from Māori freehold land will become non ratable.
-As a result we anticipate council will experience a lower level of rate arrears from 2021/22 onwards.
+Similarly, the Far North collects around 11% of our rates arrears compared with 38% and 54% collected in Kaipara and Whangārei respectively.
+As a result, we had a net rates write-off of \$349,248 in the 2019/20 financial year (\$797,708 in 2018/19).
+We anticipate a similar level of rate write-offs in the years of this Long Term Plan.

-We have estimated an allowance for unpaid rates when setting our budget of \$470,000, funded from rates and general funds.
+We make an allowance for unpaid rates when setting our budget of \$700,000, funded from rates and general funds.
+The debt management teams of Northland's three district councils proactively manage our debt arrears collection, and we'll continue to work with them on solutions to reduce our rate arrears.